The Power Outage Information page was created to give members summary information on outages affecting the CVEA service territory.

 - Visit the CVEA Facebook page

 - Visit www.cvea.org.
-Facebook updates can also be viewed on the cvea.org homepage.
+Facebook updates can also be viewed on the cvea.org homepage; no account or password is necessary.